Read the latest information on

 Going clean is another important biosecurity consideration at harvest time, especially when your produce is leaving the property.
 Wash and disinfect harvest bins and equipment and ensure there is no leaf litter present when produce leaves the property.

 “Finally, take the time to make your workers familiar with the signs of common pests and diseases and know how to report anything unusual.
-Let them know how important reporting is to be able to respond quickly to a potential problem,” said Alison.
+Let them know how important reporting is to be able to respond quickly to a potential problem,” said Stuart.